Program Admissions Requirements:

 - English: Placement into college level English.

-- Biology: Minimum grade of “B” in high school biology or “C+” or higher in any college level biology course (BIO 101 recommended).
+- Biology: Minimum grade of “B” in high school biology or “C” or higher in any college level biology course (BIO 101 recommended).
 Required grade must be earned within two attempts of taking and completing the course.
 Qualifying biology course must be taken within five years of application.

-TEAS Score | Overall College Biology GPA (4 credit minimum) | Overall QCC College GPA (15 credit minimum) |
+TEAS Score | Overall QCC College Biology GPA (4 credit minimum) | Overall QCC College GPA (15 credit minimum) |

 Program Retention / Progression Requirements: